bkay29/alx-airbnb-database/database-adv-script/README.md

 ## 2. LEFT JOIN - Retrieve All Properties and Their Reviews (Including Properties with No Reviews)
-- The LEFT JOIN retrieves all properties from the properties table, and any matching reviews from the reviews table.
+- The LEFT JOIN ensures that all properties are included in the results, even those without reviews.

-- Properties without reviews will still appear, but the review fields will be NULL.
+- Unreviewed properties will display NULL values for the review columns.

-- This ensures that every property is shown, even if it hasn’t been reviewed yet.
+- The ORDER BY p.property_id clause sorts the results by property, making it easier to read and ensuring consistent output for verification or deployment checks.

 Use Case Example:
 Displaying all listings on the host dashboard, including those awaiting their first review.